-For people who have missing teeth either due to an injury or disease, the gaps in their mouth can make biting, chewing, and speaking a difficult task.
+For people who have missing teeth due to either injury or disease, the gaps in their mouth can make biting, chewing, and speaking a difficult task.
 The shape and structure of a person’s face will be affected by the missing teeth as they help keep the facial muscles from sagging.

 A person with a lot of missing teeth can consider getting full or partial dentures.
 However, many factors have to be considered before deciding on the correct type of dentures.